i3visio/osrframework/README.md

 new credentials there and if something goes wrong, you can always restore the files stored in the `defaults` subfolder.

+If you are experiencing problems, you might fight relevant information in the (FAQ Section)[doc/FAQ.md].

 5 - Other utils
 ---------------